 - Offering no-contact orders. - Arranging for the reporting and/or responding party to re-take a course/withdraw from a class without penalty. - Reviewing any disciplinary actions taken with respect to reporting party to assure they are non-retaliatory. - Holding school-wide training and education initiatives. - Interim suspension. - Change supervisor.

 BEGINNING THE INVESTIGATION

-- Timeframes for Resolution
+- Timeframes for resolution

-- Informal or Formal Resolution Process?
+- Informal or formal resolution process?

 - Role of law enforcement

-- Standard of Proof

-- Formal Comprehensive Investigation
+- Formal comprehensive investigation

 - Notice to the Parties

 - Strategize the investigation

 PROMPT TIMEFRAMES FOR RESOLUTION